A Day with Sadhguru in Chamundi

 Armed with nakedness and a bowl,

 The glorious one made it to the goal.
-This stance of nakedness,

 The very sight of a waterfall is an invigorating experience for anyone.
 It is incredible to see how a flowing river transforms itself into a waterfall and again becomes a flowing river.
 This waterfall tucked away in a small niche in the Western Ghats is an incredibly beautiful place.
 I also happened to get married in a small temple near the Irupu waterfall which is known as the Irupu Rameshwara temple.